cronvel/rest-query/README.md

 When:

 * a DELETE request deleting a document
-* executed before the document is modified, if it fails (i.e. trigger its callback with an error), the document will not be deleted
+* executed before the document is modified, if it rejects the document will not be deleted

 The `context.existingDocument` is always set, and contains the document about to be deleted.